Cabo in November: Weather, Things to Do and Travel Tips

 As a comparison, swimming pool temperatures are usually 77 to 82 F (25 to 28 C).

-This means that you can enjoy swimming and other water activities in Cabo to your heart’s content!
+This means that you can dive in for swimming, paddleboarding and other water activities to your heart’s content!

-We found the warm water temps to be ideal for snorkeling and scuba diving.
+We found the warm water temps to be ideal for snorkeling and scuba diving – no wetsuit chills this time of year.

 Local events and festivities in Cabo in November